joshbeckman/notes/about-this-site.md

 - Random image on homepage
 - podcast rendering
 * move content markup into liquid filters instead of liquid logic

+### 2024-06-22
+- Switching off Tinylitics and over to Goatcounter for analytics

 ### 2024-06-16
 - Post to mastodon via GitHub action build pipeline (POSSE)